-Contracts Agreed-Upon Procedure Results Managements' Response 15 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Contracts Agreed-Upon Procedure Results Managements' Response 16 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
 Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: Management provided a list of all agreements/contracts and provided representations that the list is complete.
 The results did not include findings or criticisms. a.
 Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
-None of the contracts required a public bid.
+As applicable, the contracts are properly bid.
 The results did not include findings or criticisms. b.
 Observe that the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter).
-Each contract was approved by the board.
+All contracts are approved by the governing board.
 The results did not include findings or criticisms. c.
 If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment.
-None of the contracts were amended.
+N/A, none of the contracts have been amended.
 The results did not include findings or criticisms. d.
 Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.
-The invoice and related payment agreed with terms and conditions of the contract.
+Each payment is supported by an invoice, agrees with the contract terms, and the invoice and payment agreed with the contract terms and conditions.
 The results did not include findings or criticisms.

-Payroll and Personnel Agreed-Upon Procedure Results Managements' Response 16 Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+Payroll and Personnel Agreed-Upon Procedure Results Managements' Response 17 Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
 A listing and representations were provided.
 The results did not include findings or criticisms.
-17 Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: Substantial payroll procedures are performed to test the federal expenditures related to grant funds.
-Therefore, these procedures were not performed. a.
-Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). b.
-Observe that supervisors approved the attendance and leave of the selected employees/officials. c.
+18 Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: a.
+Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+Daily attendance and leave were documented where applicable.
+The results did not include findings or criticisms. b.
+Observe that supervisors approved the attendance and leave of the selected employees/officials.
+Supervisor approval was present where applicable.
+The results did not include findings or criticisms. c.
 Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
-18 Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Leave taken was reflected in the leave records where applicable.
+The results did not include findings or criticisms.
+19 Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination The listing was obtained and representations provided.
 For the two employees selected vacation pay provided to the employees upon termination agreed with cumulative records.
 The results did not include findings or criticisms.